 Raleigh has a slew of co-working spaces, too.
 Here is the shortlist of places to start your search:

-- HQ Raleigh is the homegrown and popular co-working option with multiple locations including Capital Club, Gateway, NC State Centennial Campus and the Warehouse District.
+- Raleigh Founded (formerly known as HQ Raleigh) is the homegrown and popular co-working option with multiple locations including Capital Club, Gateway, NC State Centennial Campus and the Warehouse District.

 - WeWork is in Raleigh, too at One Glenwood.